alejandro-guzman/continuum-docker/ossum/README.md

 Jenkins job in the test ossum instance and
 [run a build with the image](https://jenkins.test.ossum.cloud/job/ossum-continuum/build?delay=0sec)

-`deploy.sh` is a convenient script to build and publish the image which is also used by the CI server on master pushes.
+`scripts/deploy.sh` is a convenient script to build and publish the image which is also used by the CI server on master pushes.